 verified, which may be a

-Boolean field, or it may be a type of
+Boolean field, or it may be a string that represents how the user was verified, like

 Lists should be plural